 Review 775: Hoppers

 I think it's fair to say that Pixar is not the powerhouse that it once was.
-Over its 30 year the studio has churned out 30 animated features from middling originals like Onward and last years Elio to and endless string of sequels.
+Over its 30 year the studio has churned out 30 animated features, the last several of which have ranged from middling originals like Onward and last years Elio to and endless string of sequels.

 After a group of scientists invent a way to "hop" human minds into lifelike robotic animal bodies, an animal-loving teenager named Mabel Tanaka (Piper Curda) uses the technology to embody a robotic beaver and thwart a construction company's plot to destroy the local animal habitat, unwittingly starting an animal uprising against all humans.

-This film has such a madcap energy that But underneath all of that energy, Hoppers at its core is about being in tune with nature and empathy for all species.
+This film has such a madcap energy that it's almost infectious But underneath all of that energy, Hoppers at its core is about being in tune with nature and empathy for all species.

 The eclectic and well chosen voice cast features performances from actor and comedians Melissa Villansenor as a grumpy brown bear & Vanessa Bayer as a shark assassin with a surprisingly jovial voice that makes me think she's a descendant of the titular shark from Spielberg's Jaws.
 Other voice talents include Meryl Streep as the Insect Queen and Dave Franco as her Machiavellian son who - well lets just sat I haven't met a villain this scary since Judge Doom in Who Framed Roger Rabbit.